some-ip-com/open-someip-spec/src/someip-rpc.rst

 * Field – a representation of a remote property, which has up to one getter, up to one setter, and up to one notifier.
 * Getter – a Request/Response call that allows read access to a field.

-  * Rationale: The getter needs to return a value; thus, it needs to be a request/response call.
+  * The getter needs to return a value; thus, it needs to be a request/response call.

 * Setter – a Request/Response call that allows write access to a field.

-  * Rationale: The setter is a request/response call as well in order for the client to know whether the setter-operation succeeded.
+  * The setter is a request/response call as well in order for the client to know whether the setter-operation succeeded.

 * Notifier – sends out events with a new value on change of the value of the field
 * Service – a logical combination of zero or more methods, zero or more events, and zero or more fields (empty service is allowed)